mirrexagon/lua-irc-engine/README.md

 If a module needs to do something when certain commands are received (eg. cleanup when the IRC object disconnects from the server), this should be put in the appropriate *hook*.
 See the `hooks` part of the above example.

-Loading or unloading modules in a hook will mess up the loop that calls the hooks and so is a bad idea.

 ---

 To load a module, use `irc:load_module(module_table)`, for example: